Provincial Highway 10 (Taiwan)

 Provincial Highway 10 (PH 10, 台10線)is a short east–west highway that is entirely within the city limits of Taichung.
-The highway connects Port of Taichung with the northern suburbs of Qingshui, Shalu, Daya, Shengang, and Fengyuan.
+The highway connects the Port of Taichung with the northern suburbs of Qingshui, Shalu, Daya, Shengang, and Fengyuan.
 The total length of the highway is 21.13 km.

-The highway begins at Port of Taichung and continues towards downtown Qingshui as Sanmin Rd. (三民路).
+The highway begins at the Port of Taichung and continues towards downtown Qingshui as Sanmin Rd. (三民路).
 It is then known as Zhongqing Road (中清路) as it leaves Qingshui.
-The route then turns to a northeast direction at the intersection with PH 1B in Daya, the latter continues to central Taichung while the former goes to Shengang and Fengyuan as Minsheng Road (民生路) and Zhongzheng Road (中正路).
+The route then turns in a northeast direction at the intersection with PH 1B in Daya, the latter continues to central Taichung while the former goes to Shengang and Fengyuan as Minsheng Road (民生路) and Zhongzheng Road (中正路).

 Spur routes

 PH 10B (10乙) is the old segment of Highway 10 between Qingshui and Shalu.
 When Taichung Airport expanded, a new segment of PH 10 was built, and this segment was renamed PH 10B.
 The total length is 5.258 km.